The Best Time to Go to Hawaii: Weather, Whales & My Favorite Time to Save $$$

 The winter months also bring big swells and surf competitions (on Oahu) and many stellar snorkeling spots (Honolua Bay on Maui, Waimea Bay on Oahu, and Tunnels on Kauai) aren’t snorkelable (is that a word??) in the winter.
 But you will get to see some of the best surfers in the world taking on some of the world’s most famous breaks.

 The difference between “winter” and “summer” is a bigger deal to locals than tourists.
-Unless you’re visiting the higher elevation areas of Maui and the Big Island, you aren’t likely to notice a difference in the temperature.
+Unless you’re visiting the higher elevation areas of Maui and the Big Island, you aren’t likely to notice much of a difference in the temperature (air or water).
 Just remember, winter generally means more rain.
 And while hurricane season in Hawaii is technically June-November, hurricanes are pretty rare.

 When is the cheapest time to go to Hawaii?